Last Updated: January 30, 2020

-The University of Wisconsin-Madison’s School of Library and Information Sciences (SLIS) takes our number one spot on this ranking.
+The University of Wisconsin-Madison's School of Library and Information Sciences (SLIS) takes our number one spot on this ranking.
 The program offers its students a great deal of flexibility in their education.
 Students may choose from four major specializations, allowing students the option of customizing their career path according to personal interests and goals.
-The program stands out for its willingness to meet the challenges of online education and thus offers small class sizes so students may have more one-on-one time with instructors and also educates students on how to make the most of online education.
-The program is extremely flexible, allowing students to choose from a wide-array of schedules and waving the GRE requirement for admission.
+The program stands out for its willingness to meet the challenges of online education and thus offers small class sizes so students may have more one-on-one time with instructors and also educates students on how to make the most of the online education experience.
+The program is extremely flexible, allowing students to choose from a wide array of schedules and waiving the GRE requirement for admission.

 2. University of Washington